NIEM/NIEM-Metamodel/Intro to NIEM Model Instances/Introduction to NIEM Model Instances.md

 The solution is to create the modeling concepts in a conceptual format instead of embedding them in XML Schema.
 Instead of implying modeling concepts in XML Schema, we explicitly define them in a separate model, called a Model Instance.

-**This allows for _concept_-to-technology conversions, e.g. Model -> XML Schema and Model -> JSON.
+**This allows for _concept_-to-technology conversions, e.g. Common Model Format -> XML Schema and Common Model Format -> JSON.
 This is easier and more accurate than technology-to-technology conversions, e.g. XML Schema -> JSON.**

 ## How It Works